michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0025.md

 - n: (linguistics) a word that is derived from another word
 - adj: resulting from or employing derivation
 ### Family
+- derivative: derivatively, derivatives, underivative+
+- derivation: derivational, derivations
-derivative: derivatively, derivatives, underivative+;derivation: derivational, derivations;derive: derivable, derivation, derivative, derived, derives, deriving;derived: underived
+- derive: derivable, derivation, derivative, derived, derives, deriving
+- derived: underived
 ### Examples
 - In 2005, Deutsche Bank, then a powerhouse in the selling of risky derivatives on a global scale, was minting money.
 - Dollar International Swaps and Derivatives Association Fix, which is used to set prices for interest-rate swaps.